 - 8 Cup Chemex – There are smaller versions but why limit yourself?
 If you just need a single cup you can still use this size but if you have friends over you can use this size Chemex as well.
 You can check out the latest prices and size options at Amazon

 - Scale – Check out my review of coffee scales and there importance but make sure you get one as it makes all the difference in the world.

-- Fresh Roasted Coffee – Get coffee from a local roaster (if possible) or join a coffee subscription service like Bean Box either way make sure you get coffee that was roasted within two weeks of it roast date. (preferably sooner).
+- Fresh Roasted Coffee – Get coffee from a local roaster (if possible) or join a coffee subscription service, either way make sure you get coffee that was roasted within two weeks of it roast date. (preferably sooner).